michaelsimon/cloudquest/README.md

 Terraform is leveraged to codify the infrastructure and performs the following operations:
 * Creates VPC, subnets, and all required network components.
 * Creates a private Elastic Container Registry to host the Docker image of the node JS application and pushes the binaries in this repo to ECR to create the image.
+The Docker file can be found in `/resources/quest/Dockerfile`
-* Creates an ECS cluster, service, and task definition to run the Docker image on an AWS EC2-ECS Instance.
+* Creates an Elastic Container Service (ECS) cluster, service, and task definition to run the Docker image on an EC2 Instance.
 * Creates an EC2 launch template, autoscaling group, and application load balancer components to support the EC2 server-based hosting of the container.
 * Creates necessary IAM roles and policies for ECS and EC2.